The J. E. Harmon Manufacturing Company came about as a result of the efforts exerted by John E. Harmon TCA #71-3530, to realize his

 Thon, the 4-6-6-4 Challenger loco has lived on as a staple of the

-Roberts' Lines catalog and roughly 125 have been produced as of 2017.
+Roberts' Lines catalog and roughly 125 had been produced as of 2017.

 Beginning in the early 1980’s, John Harmon and John Kresse built their own version of the GS-4 Daylight